ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 of the resolver.
 This query can be issued to the named Encrypted DNS Resolver itself or to any other resolver.
-Unlike the case of bootstrapping from an Unencrypted DNS Resolver ({{bootstrapping}}), these records SHOULD be available in the public DNS to allow using any resolver to discover another resolver's Designated Resolvers.
+Unlike the case of bootstrapping from an Unencrypted DNS Resolver ({{bootstrapping}}), these records SHOULD be available in the public DNS if the same domain name's A or AAAA records are available in the public DNS to allow using any resolver to discover another resolver's Designated Resolvers.
+When the name can only be resolved in private namespaces, these records SHOULD be available to the same audience as the A and AAAA records.

 For example, if the client already knows about a DoT server `resolver.example.com`, it can issue an SVCB query for